chisumo2016/renting-office-app/reservation.md

 [x] Validation

-## Office Photos

-[ ] Attach photos to offices endpoint

-[ ] Allow choosing a photo to become the featured photo

-[ ] Deleting a photo
-    - Must have at least one photo if it's approved

 #TODO
  [x] Office approval status should be pending pr approved only .. no rejected  (remove rejected in office model, officeFactory)